-Are you interested in creating an environment that supports people of all identities, but unsure where to start?
+Are you interested in creating an environment that supports people with many different identities, but unsure of where to start?

 Has your group struggled to be truly inclusive, despite shared values and intentions?

-Praxis Group redefines group and organizational cultures so that people of all identities feel empowered to bring their full selves to the table.
+Praxis Group redefines group and organizational cultures so that people feel empowered to bring their full selves to the table.

 What We Do